Dr Roberto C. Ferrari

 I am still fascinated by Solomon and his work.
 As an individual, I see Solomon as a man who found it difficult to deal with his homosexuality as a youth, but his interaction with the more sexually liberated Pre-Raphaelites such as Swinburne, Rossetti, and Burne-Jones eventually allowed him to blossom both artistically and personally.
 The strictures of a society which did not understand him eventually turned on him when he was caught in a sexually-based offense.
 Thereafter, Solomon decided to forego social acceptance in favor of living his life his own way, and despite being never fully appreciated again during his lifetime, he still managed to be prolific and continue to live his lifestyle as he saw fit.
 His artwork itself is admirable.
 His early Judaic illustrations and paintings are beautiful renditions that reflect the early years of the Pre-Raphaelite movement, but his later works of the 1860s through the 1880s demonstrate Solomon's importance to the Aesthetic and Symbolist movements.
 He developed his own symbolic language in the form of angelic youths whose androgyny was key to their own innate beauty.
 Despite most poor commentary on the excessive emotions of his prose poem A Vision of Love Revealed in Sleep, I find the work expressive of symbolism that reflects the works of poets such as Arthur Rimbaud who spoke their true emotional feelings best when using symbols.

-I previously taught on the History of Art, Masters degree programme at the University of York, and was formerly the Department's Partnerships Administrator.
-In addition, I recently worked as a Research Consultant for Yale University.
-Currently I am working independently as a writer and researcher and am writing a biography of Simeon Solomon's life.
-My other academic interests include nineteenth-century British painting, particularly the Pre-Raphaelite and Aesthetic movements; Victorian photography and the work of Frederick Hollyer, and more generally the history of homosexuality; social history of Victorian London, particularly workhouses, asylums, social philanthropy and 'slumming'.
+My other academic interests include nineteenth-century British painting, particularly the Pre-Raphaelite and Aesthetic movements; Victorian stained glass, Nineteenth-century culture, photography and the work of Frederick Hollyer, and more generally the history of homosexuality; social history of Victorian London, including workhouses, prisons, asylums, social philanthropy and 'slumming'.